AleexGarcia/ANMAR25_DSUP_TASKLY/README.md

 # ANMAR25_DSUP_TASKLY
+Task management system developed during the UOL Compass internship program as part of the ANMAR25_DSUP initiative.
+## 🗂 Branches

+- `legacy`: Original version delivered at the end of the internship.
+Preserved for historical comparison.
+- `main`: Latest and most stable version, including personal improvements.
+- `dev`: Development branch for upcoming features and changes.

 ## 📝 Project Description
 This is a task management application designed to help users organize and track their work more effectively.
 Unlike basic to-do lists, this app allows for detailed classification of each task, supporting: